symbol/symbol-docs/source/cli.rst

 Commands
 ********

-These are the available commands for Symbol CLI separated by version.
+Symbol CLI is deprecated.
+These are the available commands for the latest `Symbol CLI <https://github.com/symbol/symbol-docs/blob/main/source/_static/retired/symbol-cli/1.0.2.md>`__.

 Find out which CLI version do you have installed by running ``symbol-cli`` from the command line.

-.. ghreference:: symbol/symbol-cli
-    :folder: